 About

-Hello, I’m Patrick, a geographer who studies mobilities, transport, land use, and cities.
-I’ve recently submitted my PhD thesis at the University of Edinburgh.
+Hello, I’m Patrick, a geographer who studies cities, mobilities, transport, and land use in the context of climate change.
+I am based in Geography in the School of GeoSciences at the University of Edinburgh.
+I’ve recently finished my PhD (also at Edinburgh).
 My research explores the repurposing of car-allocated land to improve multispecies health and wellbeing.

 Before starting PhD research, I worked in geography and urban planning in Chicago.
 I was a Geographic Information Science (GIS) Analyst at IFF, a non-profit community development organisation.
 Prior to that, I worked at the Chicago Architecture Center, where I led this museum-like organisation’s research and communications teams.